SkyVenture112/LLM-Literature-Review/README.md

 Many modern languages combine paradigms.
 For example, Python, JavaScript, and Scala incorporate functional programming features while maintaining support for imperative and object-oriented styles.
 This hybrid nature has accelerated the adoption of paradigms like functional programming without requiring developers to entirely switch from imperative or Object-oriented practices.

+### Conclusion:

+In summary, imperative languages are ideal for introductory programming due to their simplicity, object-oriented languages are great for teaching students how to manage complex systems, and functional languages are valuable for developing mathematically robust thinking, clean code practices, and managing concurrency.
+Each paradigm emphasizes different problem-solving strategies, which can shape the development of a student's programming mindset.

 ## References